Frederic1000/gluci-clock/README.md

 Cost: 10 €

-No need to press any button to flash this board.
+You might need to press Boot button to flash your board.

 #### LCD screen: I used an old screen from my DIY box...